- Entertainment and Media»

 Dead Poets Society and the Captain

 Two years after Robin's death I couldn't wait when it was announced the film Dead Poets Society will be on tv.
 Of course, I watched it, but I must admit I did not watch it to the end.
 It was hard to see how the character Neil wants to become an actor and how his father reacts.
 Not only reminds this most of us to similar moments in our own lives - I simply remembered the rest of the story and, again, Robin's suicide and could not watch on.
 My own feelings shocked me because I really love this movie as it is such a great story, a great script, well told and a wonderful film.
 Anyway, just my emotions.
 But I learned something I did not remember when I wrote this Hub right after Robin's death: Walt Whitman wrote the poem O Captain!
 My Captain! when Abraham Lincoln was killed.
-Who would do this today?
+Who would do this today for any politician?